Wandsworth: Places of worship

 All Saints' is the original parish church of Wandsworth, dating back to the 13th century, although the present building is mostly of the 18th century.
 St Anne's and Holy Trinity churches were built in the 19th century to accommodate a growing population.

 Wandsworth Quaker Meeting House, built in 1778, is the oldest surviving Quaker meeting house in Greater London.

+Governance

+Wandsworth is part of the Tooting constituency for elections to the House of Commons of the United Kingdom.

+Wandsworth is covered by the Wandsworth Common and Wandsworth Town wards for elections to Wandsworth London Borough Council.